Last Updated on 9th December 2020 by Emma

 What To Do When You Just Can’t Afford Christmas

-use Store Bonus Cards
+use Store Bonus Cards to save money

-Many grocery stores operate saving bonus cards.
+Many grocery stores (and others) operate saving bonus cards.

 You can top these up throughout the year and on a certain date be rewarded with bonus money based on how much you have saved.

-The Asda Walmart bonus card gives you an extra £6 if you have saved £144 on that card.
+In the UK the Asda Walmart bonus card gives you an extra £6 if you have saved £144 on that card.

 If you know you’ll spend that money in the store anyway then the bonus you receive is free money.